WraithIsLive/Excel_Project-Data_Analytics/Project 1 Salary Dashboard/README.md

 - ❎ **Data Validation**

 ### Data Jobs Dataset
 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via @lukebarousse Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available via @lukebarousse's Excel course, which provides a foundation for analyzing data using Excel.
 It includes detailed information on:
 - 👨‍💼 **Job titles**
 - 💰 **Salaries**
 - 📍 **Locations**